ArthurFerreira2/Herve/README.md

 I bought "the risc-v reader, an open architecture atlas" from D. Paterson and A. Waterman and decided to write an ISA simulator.

-The goal is to execute simple programs assembled with GAS (The GNU Assembler) and converted to binary files with objdump (no elf support).
+The goal is to execute simple programs assembled with GAS (The GNU Assembler) and converted to binary files with objcopy (no elf support).

 At this time I'm planning only : Flat memory (no MMU) with two memory mapped I/O : readkey and putchar using 8 bits extended ASCII.
-And restricted to the RV32I ISA subset :
+And restricted to this RV32I ISA subset :

 - Shifts : SRA, SRAI, SRL, SRLI, SLL, SLLI
 - Arithmetics : ADD, ADDI, SUB, LUI, AUIPC